B4-mount: Optical

 The B4-mount has its image projected at 48 mm behind the lens mount flange (in air).
 The standard defines that a prism splits the light to form separate images planes for the colours red, green and blue.
 A correction for chromatic aberration is also part of the standard: the red sensor should be 10 μm further, and the blue one 5 μm further than 48 mm.
 This fitted well with established TV-camera technology using 3 tubes, and also with 3CCD, a technology in development at the time of the definition of the standard.

 The standard defines that the diagonal size of the projected image should be 11 mm, but does not define a resolution to be used.
 In the past standard definition was captured at 4:3 aspect ratio.
 Nowadays, cameras with the same mount capture HD with 16:9 aspect ratio, or even 4K video, thanks to improved lenses.

 Electrical

 The lens mount is accompanied by a connector for the electrical connections.
 It powers the lens motors, controls the iris and allows a few buttons on the lens handle to control camera functions.
 The connectors are made by Hirose.
 On the camera is a HR10-10R-12S receptacle, and on the lens a cable with a HR10-10P-12P plug.

+Digital protocol

+The digital communication on pins 11 and 12 of the Hirose Connector is based on the Fujinon L10 Protocol, which was originally developed for external Control of their Digipower line of lenses, as well as their CCTV Line (called C10 there).

+The communication is based around inverted UART at 0v-5v TTL levels.

+However, the Protocol got expanded quite a bit since the last Publicly available revision V1.4.

+Known Differences between the L10 protocol, and the protocol actually used between lens and camera include: